On the first spring page I’ve made a general

 Asarabacca, European Wild Ginger, Hazelwort, and Wild Spikenard

 (Asarum europaeum).
-Birthwort family (Aristolochiaceae).
+Birthwort family (Aristolochiaceae). |

-Like periwinkle asarabacca is a good evergreen groundcover with leathery leaves.
+Like periwinkle Asarabacca is a good evergreen groundcover with leathery leaves.
 The beautiful glossy leaves are kidney shaped.
 In our garden

 it isn't invasive.
 If you don't pay attention, you will never see the flowers.
 The purple bell-shaped flowers can be found close to the ground